Updated: 12/28/2022

 Corporations are encouraging their employees to continue remote working.

 Remote work is certainly becoming a more common part of the modern workplace landscape.
-The combination of increased productivity, cost savings, and the ability to access global talent mean that businesses are increasingly turning to remote teams to meet their needs.
+The combination of increased productivity, cost savings, and the ability to access global talent means that businesses are increasingly turning to remote teams to meet their needs.

-Many companies now employ remote workers as part of their core workforce, while others have turned to freelancers on a project-by-project basis.
 In either case, the rising trend of remote work looks set to stay, suggesting that it might very well become the ‘new normal’ in the not-so-distant future.

 Corporations recognize productivity remains at a high level, if not better.